HIPAA

 Assess current application architecture

-Start by gaining a thorough understanding of your existing infrastructure hosted on MedStack.
-This includes how data is stored, the dependencies between systems, third-party integrations, and the current measures in place to maintain HIPAA compliance.
-Having a clear view of the current architecture will help you select the most appropriate AWS services and define an effective migration strategy.
-According to the National Institute of Standards and Technology (NIST), architectural clarity plays a critical role in successful cloud migration planning and strengthening security postures.
+Having a clear view of your existing architecture helps you choose the most suitable AWS services and develop an effective migration strategy.
+According to the National Institute of Standards and Technology (NIST), architectural clarity plays a critical role in successful cloud migration planning and in strengthening an organization’s security posture.

 Determine compliance requirements

-Clearly define your compliance requirements.
-Review your organization’s specific HIPAA obligations, including any additional safeguards required to protect Protected Health Information (PHI).
-While AWS provides the flexibility to configure services to meet HIPAA standards, understanding your internal compliance needs is essential.
-The U.S. Department of Health and Human Services (HHS) highlights that conducting a risk analysis is a core requirement of HIPAA compliance, and organizations must evaluate potential vulnerabilities before migrating PHI to a cloud environment.
+Clearly define your compliance requirements before beginning the migration.
+Review your organization’s specific HIPAA obligations, including any additional safeguards needed to protect Protected Health Information (PHI).
+While AWS provides the flexibility to configure services that meet HIPAA standards, understanding your internal compliance requirements is essential.

 Establish a migration strategy